joelpittet/Megatron/README.md

 RECOMMENDED MODULES
 ___________________

-- Picture + Breakpoints - for assigning alternate image styles to Media Query breakpoints
+- Picture + Breakpoints - for assigning alternate image styles to Media Query breakpoints and inserting
-- Media - for inserting adaptive images into textarea fields (allows you to choose image style per image)
+- CKEditor - the default editor in Drupal 8
 - Block Class - allows you to easily use ‘visible-phone / visible-tablet / visible-desktop’ type bootstrap styles on blocks of content
-- jquery update
+- jQuery Update

 MODULES NOT RECOMMENDED